-- (a) Elect a person to preside if the Mayor is not present; - (b) Elect a councillor to be the Mayor of the Council; - (c) Elect a councillor to be Deputy Mayor of the Council; - (d) Approve the minutes of the last ordinary meeting; - (e) Receive any declarations of interest; - (f) Receive announcements from the Mayor; - (g) Elect councillors to be the Leader and Deputy Leader for the next municipal year; - (h) Approve a programme of ordinary meetings of the Council for the year if one has not previously been agreed; and - (i) Consider any business set out in the notice convening the meeting.
+- (a) Elect a person to preside if the Mayor is not present - (b) Elect a councillor to be the Mayor of the Council - (c) Elect a councillor to be Deputy Mayor of the Council - (d) Approve the minutes of the last ordinary meeting - (e) Receive any declarations of interest - (f) Receive any announcements from the Mayor - (g) Elect councillors to be the Leader and Deputy Leader for the next municipal year - (h) Approve a programme of ordinary meetings of the Council for the year is one has not previously been agreed; and - (i) Consider any business set out in the notice convening the meeting

-8.3 Selection of Councillors on Committees and Outside Bodies

-At the Annual meeting, the Council will:
+8.3 Selection of Councillors on Committees and Outside Bodies At the Annual meeting, the Council will:

-- (a) Decide which committees and sub-committees to establish for the municipal year; - (b) Decide the size and terms of reference for those committees; - (c) Decide the allocation of seats to political groups in accordance with the political balance regulations; - (d) Appoint the Leader and Deputy Leader to be the Chair and Vice-Chair respectively of the Policy and Resources Committee; - (e) appoint the Chairs and Vice-Chairs of the other Service committees on a politically proportionate basis; and where feasible these positions on any one Committee being filled by members from different political groups. - (f) Appoint the Chairs and Vice-Chairs of sub-committees, where necessary; - (g) receive nominations of Councillors to serve on each committee and those councillors to stand as substitute members on each Committee. - (h) Appoint to outside bodies

-The Council may however decide at subsequent meetings to dissolve committees, alter their terms of reference or appoint new committees.
+- (a) Decide which committees to establish for the municipal year - (b) Decide the size and terms of reference for those committees - (c) Decide the allocation of seats to political groups in accordance with the political balance regulations - (d) Appoint the Leader and Deputy Leader to be the Chair and Vice-Chair respectively of the Corporate Policy and Resources Committee - (e) Appoint the Chairs and Vice-Chairs of the other committees on a politically proportionate basis, and where feasible these positions on any one Committee being filled by members from different political groups - (f) Appoint the Chairs and Vice-Chairs of sub-committees, where necessary - (g) Receive nominations of Councillors to serve on each committee and those councillors to stand as substitute member on each Committee - (h) Appoint to such outside bodies not delegated to a Committee, that require a Council decision i.e. Police and Crime Commissioner's Panel and South West Middlesex Crematorium Board - The Council may however decide at subsequent meetings to dissolve committees, alter their terms of reference or appoint new committees.